 In most cases, you should prepare by writing down all the facts of your incident.
 Write a timeline of events before, during, and after the accident as soon as possible so that the details are still fresh in your mind.
 Update this timeline if your injuries get worse.
 You can use this timeline to help you while you talk to the various insurance companies involved in your claim.

 You can also use this timeline or record of the facts when you consult with different attorneys.
 Remember, you should be completely honest with your attorney.
-Generally, what you discuss with an attorney is covered by attorney-client privilege.
+Generally, what you discuss with an attorney is covered by the attorney-client privilege.

 What if I cannot afford an attorney?